 By Leticia Materi, PhD, DVM

-Note: All articles by Dr. Materi are meant for educational purposes only and in no way represent any particular individual or case.
-They are not for diagnostic purposes.
+Note: This article is meant for educational purposes only and in no way represents any particular individual or case.
+It is not for diagnostic purposes.
 If your pet is sick, please take him or her to a veterinarian.

 Like this article?
 Please share it, and check out:

 Can Your Small Mammal Pet Make You Sick?